 - ‘Respect’ is an important norm of social interaction, particularly between elders and younger members of the community.
 Yet relations between generations are also affected by individual property (as opposed to joint property) and land sales as well as by the fact that many young boys, and with increased regularity also girls, contribute major shares to family incomes.
 Age, money, gender, occupation, inherited and achieved status are incommensurate but regarding the social norm of respect each may be a constituent.

 - Gender: This is at once an issue of great relevance to the maintenance of tradition and community, and, in recent days, a subject of continuous debate and reform.
-There are also considerable variations depending on class and family.
+There also are considerable variations depending on class and family.
 Girls are exchanged between affine patrilineal and patrilocal groups.
 Being, in a sense, the pawn of long-term reciprocal relations between such groups is thus both their burden and their particular position (and value and power) in society.
 Girls also won’t inherit their fathers’ land.
 Women don’t have a voice in the village assembly and are excluded from representative (traditional) offices.
-Yet these are indeed aspects that are seemingly changing.
+Yet these are indeed among the aspects that seem change.
 In some villages women are for example already attending the village assembly (at least the minor hatti- or keri-councils) and many parents are in fact committed to providing equal shares (even) of (landed) property to their sons and daughters (this is often but not always supported by village elders).
-Most young girls are equally educated, and female Badagas are also not immobile these days.
+Most young girls are equally educated, and female Badagas are not immobile these days.
 Many have acquired modern jobs and continue to work even after marriage.
 Some are influential as self-help-group leaders, union-presidents or activists.
 Last but not least, females are influential in the sphere of finance and indeed this is something as revealing as it tends to be overlooked or misunderstood.

 - Finance: One of the big topics that draws multiple aspects of communal and economic life together.
 Debts, loans and investment include formal and informal infrastructure, micro-and big finance.
 Financial networks create and represent social structures, power and individual relationships.
 Within these networks many Badagas are simultaneously debtors and creditors.

-- The dialectics of community – Solidarity and competition: Both are values in their own right.
+- Solidarity and competition: Both are values in their own right.
 Both are a matter of perspective.
 Both are dialectically interwoven: Individualism is a motive, but not a primary value in India (at least when compared to western countries).
 It is a strong imperative that Badagas should cooperate and show responsibility towards each other not least in order to keep the entire community strong with regard to an external world.
-Yet there are as many competing interests and different communities among the Badagas themselves as there are villages, keris, hamlets, temples and houses; or clans, lineages and families; or friendship circles, professions, classes, political parties etc. Negotiating such spheres with and against each other is part of the challenge that every individual Badaga must face in the course of his life and of course this also means competition, even fraud and frequent conflict at various levels.
+Yet there are as many competing interests and different communities among Badagas as there are villages, keris, hamlets, temples and houses; or clans, lineages and families; or friendship circles, professions, classes, political parties etc. Negotiating such spheres with and against each other is part of the challenge that every individual Badaga must face in the course of his or her life and of course this also means competition, even fraud and frequent conflict at various levels.
 It is however not the principle as such that could tell anything about Badgas but the complexity, dynamics and yet internal logic of its manifestations, negotiations and reconciliations – political, social, economic, spiritual and ritual.
 Hence, if 300 000 Badagas are indeed to be called a community it is crucial to see that while the very idea of community is based on solidarity it is competition and tensions among kinship-groups and territories that keep their shared identity as Badagas (i.e. “Northerners”) and the idea of communal activity/solidarity alive.

 All of these aspects and much more are interwoven when it comes to “Rupees in the Dollar Zone”.
 Following the flow of money – a “total social fact” in Maussian (1925) terms – does not only offer a clue to the dynamics of social and economic change but also provides deep insights regarding the question how a community’s values, traditions and social ties are made, re-made, contested and interwoven.